 Naturopathic medicine is all about treating the cause of disease.
-One of the fundamental determining factors as to what level of health or disease a person reaches is their daily nutrition choices.
-This is a fact that is almost completely ignored in conventional medicine and hence why the healthcare system has gotten so expensive and inefficient.
+One of the fundamental determining factors determining what level of health or disease a person reaches is their daily nutrition choices.
+This is a fact that is almost completely ignored in conventional medicine.
+Hence why the healthcare system is so expensive and inefficient.

-To be clear, going gluten free was not an easy transition for me, nor is it for anyone.
-I am from a large Italian family that puts on a traditional Italian meal every Sunday, including the pasta, bread, breaded cutlets, etc… Within this culture, food is love and rejection of food requires a lot of explaining and fixing hurt feelings.
+To be clear, going gluten-free was not an easy transition for me, nor is it for anyone.
+I am from a large Italian family that puts on a traditional Italian meal every Sunday, including pasta, bread, breaded cutlets, etc. Within this culture, food is love.
+Rejection of food requires a lot of explaining and fixing hurt feelings.

 Why is wheat gluten so bad for us?

 - Within the United States, wheat is a genetically modified food, meaning that the DNA has been altered.
 Our bodies no longer recognize it as “food” but rather as an “invader” and something that needs to be attacked.
 The immune system in the gut becomes sensitized to wheat.
 It turns on an inflammatory cascade that results in damage to the intestinal tissue, making digestion and absorption of any food more difficult.

 - The genetic modification of wheat was to increase the gluten content to make bread products softer, chewier, etc. This gluten-dense food contains long polysaccharide chains that are very difficult to digest.
 Fibers that our intestines cannot digest are then digested by undesirable types of bacteria present in trace amounts along our digestive tract.
 Consumption of gluten often leads to bloating in our lower intestinal tracts because undesirable bacteria have a field day fermenting these long fibers and producing carbon dioxide gas as a byproduct.
 This reaction encourages the growth of pathogenic bacteria, which then complicates the immune system at large.